Updated: June 9, 2021

 Every morning, look at the letter, then imagine yourself taking it out of the frame, and handing it out to your boss when you arrive in the office.

-This is a simple, yet powerful exercise that will help you stay motivated, and dedicated towards achieving your goals.
+This is a simple, yet powerful exercise that will help you stay motivated, and dedicated to achieving your goals.

 Don’t just put a random future date!